Frank Yallop: San Jose Earthquakes (2001–2003)

-In 2001, Yallop was named head coach for the San Jose Earthquakes, just two days before the MLS SuperDraft.
+In 2001, Yallop was named head coach for the San Jose Earthquakes, just three days before the MLS SuperDraft.
 He replaced Lothar Osiander, who he had briefly coached under just few years prior with Project-40.
+Yallop was the first former MLS player to become an MLS head coach after retiring.
 During the pre-season, Yallop acquired Jeff Agoos, Landon Donovan, Dwayne DeRosario, Manny Lagos, Ramiro Corrales and Ronnie Ekelund, as well as assistant coach Dominic Kinnear.
-Kinnear initially thought he was being recruited as a player, but Yallop asked his former teammate to join the club as an assistant manager.
+Kinnear, a former teammate of Yallop's at Tampa Bay Mutiny, initially thought he was being recruited as a player, but Yallop asked him to join the club as an assistant coach.
 Kinnear would end his playing career to join Yallop's coaching staff.
-In his first year, Yallop proceeded to lead the San Jose Earthquakes to their first MLS Cup over California Clásico rivals LA Galaxy.
-Following the season, Yallop was named 2001 MLS Coach of the Year.
-The following year the Quakes would improve their regular season performance and finish in second place overall, however they would succumb to an upset in the first round of the MLS Playoffs against the Columbus Crew.
+In his first year as head coach, Yallop proceeded to lead the San Jose Earthquakes to the playoffs for their second time in franchise history, the first time since the club's and league's inaugural season in 1996.
+The 2001 playoff run culminated with the club's first MLS Cup appearance, which ended with a win over California Clásico rivals LA Galaxy.
+At the season's conclusion, Yallop was named 2001 MLS Coach of the Year.

+The following year the Quakes would improve their regular season performance and finish in second place overall.
+They set or tied records for an MLS all-time best home record (12–1–1), a then MLS record 12-game winning streak at home, and went on a 15-game home unbeaten streak that tied their previous club best from 1999 to 2000.
+However, San Jose would succumb to an upset in the first round of the 2002 MLS Playoffs against the Columbus Crew, ending their defense of the MLS Cup.
+The season was also notable for Yallop as he coached in the 2002 MLS All-Star Game in only his second season as head coach, leading the MLS All-Stars to a 3–2 victory over the US men's national team.

 In 2003, the Earthquakes yet again improved upon their regular season form and finished as the best team in the West, and just two points shy of winning the Supporters Shield as the best regular season team.
-Yallop would lead the team to their second MLS title in the playoffs.
-MLS Cup 2003 is the Earthquakes' most recent appearance in the playoff final as well as the last time they won the trophy.
+Yallop would lead the team to their second MLS title through these playoffs, their second title in the span of three seasons.
+Beside the MLS Cup final, this Earthquakes playoff run is most known for the club completing the greatest comeback in MLS playoff history, a 5–4 aggregate win after being down 4–0 on aggregate heading into the second half of the return leg of the home and away series.
+MLS Cup 2003 is the Earthquakes' most recent appearance in the playoff final as well as the last time they won the MLS Cup.

-The 2004 season would prove to be the Quakes' worst season under Yallop, in which they vastly underperformed in the regular season and playoffs.
-The club finished 4th in the Western Conference and obtained the final playoff spot just two points ahead of Dallas Burn.
-In the playoffs the Earthquakes once again followed up a Championship season with a first round exit.